bitly/dablooms/README.md

 You can override the module install location with the `PY_MOD_DIR` option to make, and the `BLDDIR` and `DESTDIR` options also affect pydablooms.

+The Makefile attempts to determine the python module location `PY_MOD_DIR` automatically.
+It prefers a location in `/usr/local`, but you can specify `PY_MOD_DIR_ARG=--user` to try to use the location which `pip install --user` would use in your HOME dir.
+You can instead specify `PY_MOD_DIR_ARG=--system` to prefer the normal/central system python module dir.

 See pydablooms/README.md for more info.

 #### Go (godablooms)